 The Los Angeles Breakfast Club (LABC) is one of the city’s most enduring hidden treasures.
-“The Shrine of Friendship, the Temple of Sentiment and Idealism, where real people meet to get better acquainted and started the day off right” is celebrating its unbroken 93-year-old history.
+“The Shrine of Friendship, the Temple of Sentiment and Idealism, where real people meet to get better acquainted and start the day off right” is celebrating its unbroken 93-year-old history.
 After years of decline, it’s putting itself back on the map.

 From a group of friends the LABC grew into what became a mecca for everyone who was anyone in Los Angeles—and beyond.
 It is an organization whose growth and success are inherently tied to the city’s history.
 “It’s a secret bubble of magic,” says President Lily Holleman.
 “I was inexplicably drawn in by the warm camaraderie, and a spirit of fun and optimism.
 It is a place full of friendship, fun and outright silliness.”

 What in recent years has been described as “Prairie Home Companion directed by David Lynch,” had its beginnings in Griffith Park in the fall of 1924 when a group of prominent businessmen would mount up at Al Meyer’s Griffith Park Riding Academy and set out on their weekly morning ride.
-A breakfast, compliments of fellow horseman, Marco Hellman’s personal (!) chuck wagon, followed.
+A breakfast, compliments of fellow horseman Marco Hellman’s personal (!) chuck wagon, followed.
 When a Chicago banker visited, Hellman hired a troupe of musicians to entertain and, as fate would have it, the visitor was a first-rate story teller.

 Out of this serendipity, merchant Maurice De Mond suggested they form an organization.
 To get things rolling he asked for and received $100 from each of the group.
 Word spread and notables like writer Edgar Rice Burroughs, famed “Tarzan” creator, oil magnate Edward L. Doheny, and film industry leaders Louis B. Mayer, Darryl Zanuck and Cecil B. De Mille joined up.
 On March 6, 1925, the first program took place at the Griffith Park Riding Academy and De Mond was elected president.